Mission Statement: Alleviating poverty through self-reliance training

-Eagle Condor Humanitarian embraces a holistic and long-term approach to alleviate poverty.
+Eagle Condor Humanitarian embraces a holistic and collaborative approach to alleviating poverty.
 Working with four Pillars of Self-Reliance, ECH incorporates the following training programs:

 - EDUCATION – Internships comprising students, adults and couples, work one-on-one to mentor children, individuals and/or communities to help advance education and skill development.

-- HEALTH/NUTRITION – Child sponsorships provide needed nutrition, safe shelters, and medical and dental essentials and hygiene training for over 350 children under our care.
+- HEALTH/NUTRITION – Child sponsorships provide needed nutrition, safe shelters, medical and dental essentials, and hygiene training for over 350 children under our care.

-- CAREER DEVELOPMENT - Self-Reliant Associations train eligible participants principles of good business practice and entrepreneurship for individuals and families
+- CAREER DEVELOPMENT – Self-Reliant Associations train eligible participants principles of good business practice and entrepreneurship facilitating enterprise for individuals and families.

 Our Organizational Goals:

 - Break generational poverty and create self-sustaining opportunities by providing avenues for education, hygiene, and skill development

 - Bridge cultures by providing grassroots humanitarian experiences for adults, youth, and families who want to make a significant difference in the lives of others

 - Incentivize people to become sustainable changes agent within their own communities

 - Establish a perpetuating & respected organization where members and donors are confident their contributions are providing options for self-reliance